top of page

 What Happens If My Company Is Acquired Before 5 Years?

-You do not necessarily lose the benefit, but it depends on the deal structure.
-In a stock-for-stock acquisition with another QSBS-qualified company, your holding period and QSBS status can "tack on."
-In a cash-out deal, you could potentially lose the benefit unless you execute a 1045 rollover.
+You do not necessarily lose the benefit, but the outcome depends on the deal structure.
+In a stock-for-stock acquisition with another QSBS-qualified company, your holding period and QSBS status may "tack on."
+In a cash-out deal, you may lose the benefit unless you execute a Section 1045 rollover.

-The pros and cons of each deal type are significant, as outlined in the table.
-In the case of a stock-for-stock acquisition, if the acquirer is not QSBS-eligible, your tax-free gain is frozen at its value on the merger day.
-Any future growth is taxable.
-The new rules add another layer of complexity for partial holds.
+The implications of each deal type are outlined in the table below.
+In a stock-for-stock acquisition, if the acquirer is not QSBS-eligible, your tax-free gain is generally frozen at its value on the merger day.
+Future growth would likely be taxable.
+The new rules add complexity for partial holds.

 How Do I Prove My Shares are QSBS-Eligible?

-Documentation is your best defense against an IRS audit.
-You need to create a "QSBS Vault" with specific records from the time of exercise through the eventual sale.
+Documentation is crucial for substantiating your claim in the event of an IRS audit.
+We recommend creating a "QSBS Vault" with specific records from the time of exercise through the eventual sale.

 The burden of proof is on you, the taxpayer.
-And when you claim a 0% tax rate on a windfall, there will be plenty of eyes on you.
-Without the appropriate records, the IRS can deny your claim.
-The framework here shows exactly what you need to keep.
-The best way to solidify your claim is to have your company's finance or legal team complete an attestation checklist, like the template linked below, before you acquire your shares.
+Without appropriate records, the IRS may deny your claim.
+The framework here shows what records are generally required.
+An effective way to support your claim is to have your company's finance or legal team complete an attestation checklist before you acquire your shares.

 Attestation Checklist to send to CFO / Head of Finance / Legal: Click here